notification-system/docs/frontend-initial-spec.md

   * This will cause the notification to realarm and a new user will be able to accept the notification
 * The ability to manually complete (end) the notification by the user (if allowed by notification profile/category configuration)
 * Ability to view the notification status for each location level
-  * i.e. If the same notification is alarmed at both the facility level and room level
+  * i.e. If the same notification is alerted at both the facility level and room level

 ### Possible Notification Statuses
 * User related statuses: